NSPOLE01/TVShowSuggester/README.md

 The specific TV show suggestions are displayed via a dynamic carousel at the bottom of the page, allowing the user to scroll horizontally to view different options.
 Each option is clickable, upon clicking the four components above are displayed.

-The working application is currently deployed using vercel.com and can be viewed/used by clicking the hyperlink to the right ->
+The working application is currently deployed using vercel.com and can be viewed/used by clicking the following hyperlink: tv-show-suggester-fcou.vercel.app/